This easy homemade pound cake is filled with homemade strawberry pie and fresh whipped cream!

 The heat has hit.
 Well, that is if you live inland Southern Cali.
 Yesterday was the first time this summer we hit the triple digits and it is predicted to last through Monday.
-Thank goodness for air conditioning, pools, iced tea, and cake to drown our sorrows in.
+Thank goodness for air conditioning, pools, iced tea, and pound cake to drown our sorrows in.

 After spending some time in pool getting my tan on (which is quite a difficult feat for my perpetually pale skin) and killing three black widows–three (which really killed the relaxation mood)–I decided it was time to recreate something I have only heard stories about.

 I opted to try my hand at the mysterious thing.
 And the results were quite pleasant!
 Indeed, it has become my new fascination and obsession to try out various cake and pie combinations.

 After a day of heat and binge spider killing because I refuse to swim in a spider infested area, the pake was a wonderful treat and worth the effort in the kitchen.
 Oh and worth the near heart attack I had when a spider crawled out of my kitchen–so make that four spider kills.
 I promise you I live in a suburban area where spiders are not normally this common, but apparently it’s the season?
 Either way the house has been sprayed to get rid of these heart-palpitation-creating insects.